rdkcentral/rdkb-wifi-hal/docs/pages/halSpec.md

 ## Variability Management

-Ideally the source code should be delivered into comcast/sky git repoistories and tagged based on the requirements for the project.
+Ideally the source code should be delivered into Comcast/Sky git repositories and tagged based on the requirements for the project.
-The vendor will follow the `comcast federatated delivery model` whereever possible.
+The vendor will follow the `Comcast federated delivery model` wherever possible.

-Compile time flags `config` flags can control compliation:-
+Compile time flags `config` flags can control compilation:-

-example of this would be :-
+example of this would be:-

 ```
 #ifdef HUB4 && HUB5 && HUB6